Bringing Dependents to the United States

 An advisor will:

-• Review the packet and email the student to pick up the packet, provide further documentation or that the request has been denied.
+• Review the packet and notify the student by email to pick up the documents, provide additional materials, or inform the student if the request is denied

-• Provide a letter of invitation for each dependent issued an I-20 to be used during their visa interview.
+• Provide a letter of invitation for each dependent issued an I-20 for use during the visa interview

-The student should pick up the packet and letter at the center, Lawrence Hall 101.
+The student must pick up the packet and letter at the Center for International Studies, Lawrence Hall 101.

 F-2 Dependent Academic Study

-• Kindergarten — 12th grade (elementary or secondary) study is allowed.
+• Kindergarten through 12th grade study is permitted.

 • Intensive English Center

-• An F-2 child may only engage in full-time study if the study is in an elementary or secondary school (kindergarten through 12th grade).
+• An F-2 child may only engage in full-time study at the elementary or secondary level (kindergarten through 12th grade).

-• F-2 dependents may not accept or engage in any type of employment.
+• F-2 dependents may not engage in any type of employment.

 • F-2 dependents may enroll in online classes.

-• F-2 dependents are not eligible for the Academic and Cultural Sharing Scholarship; they must pay non-resident tuition.
+• F-2 dependents are not eligible for the Academic and Cultural Sharing Scholarship and must pay non-resident tuition.

-• F-2 dependents may remain in the U.S. as long as the F-1 international student maintains status.
+• F-2 dependents may remain in the United States as long as the F-1 student maintains status.

-• F-2 dependents must leave the U.S. when the F-1 international student’s student status or program ends.
+• F-2 dependents must depart the United States when the F-1 student's status or program ends.

 • An F-2 spouse may not engage in full-time study.